M66B/FairEmail/docs/FAQ-sq-rAL.md

 * Did you know that you can long press the trash icons (both in the message and the bottom action bar) to permanently delete a message or conversation? (version 1.1368+)
 * Did you know that you can long press the send action to show the send dialog, even if it was disabled?
 * Did you know that you can long press the full screen icon to show the original message text only?
-* Saviez-vous que vous pouvez appuyer longuement sur le bouton de réponse pour répondre à l'expéditeur? (depuis la version 1.1562)
+* Did you know that you can long press the answer button to reply to the sender? (since version 1.1562)

 <br />